| Transect | Species count (richness) | Species |

 Step 6: Letter Grades

-After calibration, each group’s numeric score for each metric falls on a 0–100 scale.
+After calibration, each group’s numeric score for each metric falls on a 0–100 scale, with the lowest possible score in a given year defined by the calibrated score floor.
 These are mapped to letter grades using fixed thresholds:

 | Grade | Score range |